Free Shipping to continental USA on orders $39 and up! Free Expedited Shipping on orders $59 and up!

 2. Use Fragrance-Free Products – Fragrances are among the most common skin irritants.
 Fragrances are made up of hundreds of different chemicals so avoiding fragrances can reduce your eczema symptoms and also reduces your exposure to

 4. Moisturize the Right Way – Use fragrance-free lotion, cream, or oil, or a lotion bar immediately after showering while your skin is still moderately wet.
 Applying while wet helps trap the moisture in your skin, keeping your skin hydrated.
+Even better: use a soap that doesn't dry you out in the first place.
+S.M.O.C.
+Skincare soaps are formulated to be the world's most moisturizing soaps, so they won't dry your skin, reducing your need for additional moisturizers.

 5. Manage Your Stress – Stress can trigger eczema flare-ups, so relaxation techniques like yoga, deep breathing, or meditation can help keep symptoms in check.